 Credit protection sold is the maximum potential payout, which is based on the notional value of derivatives and represents the amount of future payments that the Company would be required to make as a result of credit risk-related events.
 The Company believes that the maximum potential payout is not representative of the actual loss exposure based on historical experience.
 In accordance with most credit derivative contracts, should a credit event (or settlement trigger) occur, the Company is usually liable for the difference between credit protection sold and the recourse it holds in the value of the underlying assets.
+The maximum potential amount of future payments has not been reduced for any cash collateral paid to a given counterparty as such payments would be calculated after netting all derivative exposures, including any credit derivatives with that counterparty in accordance with a related master netting agreement.
+Due to such netting processes, determining the amount of collateral that corresponds to credit derivative exposures only is not possible.

 To reflect the quality of the credit risk of the underlying, the Company assigns an internally generated rating.
 Internal ratings are assigned by experienced credit analysts, based on expert judgment that incorporates analysis and evaluation of both quantitative and qualitative factors.
-The specific factors analyzed, and the relative importance of them, are dependent on the type of counterparty.
+The specific factors analyzed, and the relative importance, are dependent on the type of counterparty.
 The analysis emphasizes a forward looking approach, concentrating on economic trends and financial fundamentals, and making use of peer analysis, industry comparisons and other quantitative tools.
 External ratings and market information are also used in the analysis process where available.

-(A wholly owned subsidiary of Credit Suisse (USA), Inc.) Notes to Consolidated Statement of Financial Condition June 30, 2021
+(A wholly owned subsidiary of Credit Suisse (USA), Inc.) Notes to Consolidated Statement of Financial Condition June 30, 2022

-As of June 30, 2021, 42% of the notional amount of credit protection purchased and 30% of the notional amount of credit protection sold by the Company was with an affiliate.
+As of June 30, 2022, 46% of the notional amount of credit protection purchased and 87% of the notional amount of credit protection sold by the Company was with an affiliate.